 Disinfect countertops, surfaces and high touch areas

 Rubbing alcohol has antimicrobial properties against bacteria, fungi, and viruses.
 It has a neutral PH and is safe for natural stone surfaces.
 Clean the surface with soap and water then simply spray the surface you want to disinfect.
 Let it air dry.
-You can also use it to disinfect high touch surfaces like light switches, door knobs and remotes.
+You can also use it to sanitize high touch surfaces like light switches, door knobs and remotes.

 Related Post: 3 Simple DIY disinfectant sprays that work!